Feeling your body is just not enough

 from stump-to-stump like stepping headstones

-in a graveyard of fallen trees, where men
+in a graveyard of fallen trees, where men,

 who grew up too quickly and forgot the importance of fictional stories,

-who learned too early how black-market trade
+who learned early on how to black-market trade

-who smile through serrated teeth,
+who, smiling through serrated teeth,

 into the trees' skin, a hallelujah of vines and branches and roots

 would erupt in confused medley,